davidseve/cloud-native-deployment-strategies/blue-green-argo-rollouts/README.md

 ## Shop Blue/Green

-To achieve blue/green deployment with `Cloud Native` applications using **Argo Rollouts**, we have designed this architecture.
+To achieve Blue/Green deployment with `Cloud Native` applications using **Argo Rollouts**, we have designed this architecture.

 ![Shop initial status](https://github.com/davidseve/cloud-native-deployment-strategies/raw/main/images/rollout-blue-green-step-0.png)

 OpenShift Components - Online

-- Routes and Services declared with suffix -online
+- Routes and Services declared with the suffix -online
 - Routes mapped only to the online services
 - Services mapped to the rollout.

 OpenShift Components - Offline

-- Routes and Services declared with suffix -offline
+- Routes and Services declared with the suffix -offline
 - Routes mapped only to the offline services
 - Services mapped to the rollout